AhmedHelalAhmed/Bash-Project/README.md

 # Bash-Project
 Bash Shell Scripting Project | DBMS

+# How to to to commendline and execute the file DBMSscript.sh
+by the commend : ./DBMSscript.sh
+and follow the instructions

 ## Team Members:

-- Mahmoud Abdelmoneim
-- Ahmed Helal
+- Ahmed Helal - AhmedHelalAhmed
+- Mahmoud Abdelmoneim - mahmoudadev
-- Fady Elgawly
+- Fady Elgawly - fadyelgawly92